 - Rerouted navigation and compact shelving, allowing for additional study and work spaces while maintaining the same number of books available at Firestone Library

 - Technologically-equipped classrooms with e-learning capabilities, which offer places for faculty to teach using collections and allow library specialists to hold workshops on topics from information literacy to research data management

-- High-level security and environmentally-controlled storage facilities in Rare Books and Special Collections, which provide secure access to materials that range from an Egyptian Book of the Dead (circa 1250 BCE) to the papers of Nobel laureate Toni Morrison, Princeton’s Robert F. Goheen Professor in the Humanities, Emeritus
+- High-level security and environmentally-controlled storage facilities in Special Collections, which provide secure access to materials that range from an Egyptian Book of the Dead (circa 1250 BCE) to the papers of Nobel laureate Toni Morrison, Princeton’s Robert F. Goheen Professor in the Humanities, Emeritus

 - A digital imaging studio that enables expanded digitization of book and other library materials, making it possible for people around the world to access library materials online for free